 Opioids are very strong painkillers.

-People who misuse or abuse these drugs can easily become addicted to them.
-Opioid medicines include drugs such as codeine, morphine (MS-Contin®), hydromorphone (Dilaudid®), oxycodone (OxyNeo®), fentanyl (Duragesic®) and meperidine (Demerol®).
+People who use these drugs can become dependent on them.
+Opioid medicines include drugs such as codeine, morphine (MS-Contin), hydromorphone (Dilaudid), oxycodone (OxyNeo), fentanyl (Duragesic) and meperidine (Demerol).
 Heroin is also an opioid but isn't used medically and can’t be bought legally.
-Some opioids, such as codeine and oxycodone, can be combined with drugs like Aspirin® (ASA) and acetaminophen (Tylenol®) to increase pain relief.
+Some opioids, such as codeine and oxycodone, can be combined with drugs like Aspirin (ASA) and acetaminophen (Tylenol) to increase pain relief.

 Opioids can be used in tablet form, injected, snorted, or smoked.

 You can be fined or go to jail for carrying opioids without a prescription, prescription shopping, and making or selling opioids.
 Prescription shopping is getting prescriptions for opioids without telling the doctor you had another prescription for opioids in the last 30 days.